Location: Corner of Church and Fleming Streets, Morwell

-Located in Morwell, the Latrobe Valley GovHub is a new, purpose-built facility that accommodates up to 300 workers, including 200 new roles to the Latrobe Valley.
+Located in Morwell, the Latrobe Valley GovHub is a purpose-built facility that has capacity to accommodate up to 300 workers, including 200 new roles to the Latrobe Valley.

-A number of agencies will be located at the Latrobe Valley GovHub including:
+A number of agencies are located at the Latrobe Valley GovHub including:

-The Morwell based GovHub is among the most energy efficient buildings in the Valley, holding a minimum 4.5 star energy rating together with the latest technology in modern workplace infrastructure, further connecting the region and creating a culture of collaboration and innovation..
+The Morwell based GovHub is among the most energy efficient buildings in the Valley, holding a minimum 4.5 star energy rating together with the latest technology in modern workplace infrastructure, further connecting the region and creating a culture of collaboration and innovation.

-The GovHub will not only meet the needs of the modern workplace today but will be future-proofed with a flexible fit-out to accommodate changing tenant needs and the introduction of new technologies.
+The Latrobe Valley GovHub not only meets the needs of the modern workplace today but is equipped with a flexible fit-out to accommodate changing tenant needs and the introduction of new technologies, making it future-ready.

 Bringing jobs to the Latrobe Valley

-The Latrobe Valley GovHub will house 300 workers and bring a mix of new public service jobs for the region and existing government roles from Melbourne.
+The Latrobe Valley GovHub has capacity for up to 300 workers and brings a mix of 200 new public sector jobs for the region and existing government roles from Melbourne.

-In addition to new and ongoing positions, the Latrobe Valley GovHub will create up to 100 jobs during construction - utilising local trades and services throughout the build.
+In addition to new and ongoing positions, the Latrobe Valley GovHub also supported 500 jobs during construction - utilising local trades and services throughout the build.

 The ongoing maintenance and management of the GovHub will be serviced by local contractors in the Latrobe Valley.